Madame Hydra

-Madame Hydra is the name of several different fictional supervillains appearing in American comic books published by Marvel Comics.
-It is a name given to a top female operative of HYDRA.
+Madame Hydra is the name of several different supervillains appearing in American comic books published by Marvel Comics.
+It is a name given to a top female operative of Hydra.

 Fictional character biography

 Ophelia Sarkissian

-This operative of HYDRA may have impressed her superiors enough that, after only a short time in the organization, they promoted her to the level of Madame Hydra VI (the identities of Madames Hydra I through V, who rank above her, are unknown).
+This operative of Hydra may have impressed her superiors enough that, after only a short time in the organization, they promoted her to the level of Madame Hydra VI (the identities of Madames Hydra I through V, who rank above her, are unknown).
 One of her first missions as Madame Hydra was to capture Nick Fury and deliver him to the Deltites, a group of artificially created duplicates which were taking over S.H.I.E.L.D.
 After failing in her mission and discovering that the Deltites were manipulating her, she allied with the S.H.I.E.L.D. agents against the takeover.
 She was later turned over to federal authorities and was found to be criminally insane, and sent to Arnold Sanitarium for psychiatric treatment (the same sanitarium that Bigfoot was later imprisoned in).

 Valentina Allegra de Fontaine

 Valentina Allegra de Fontaine succeeded Viper as Madame Hydra.
-She wears an elaborate tentacle headdress and elaborate HYDRA robes.
+She wears an elaborate tentacle headdress and Hydra robes.